-Assurance Level Organization Identity Identification and Authentication signature is issued through the ePKI for the above three categories of organization certificate application information.
-The representative does not need to submit the application in person.
-The CA or RA verifies the application information's digital signature.
-When an assurance level 3 organization certificate signature is issued through the ePKI for the server software certificate application information, the representative does not need to submit the application in person.
-The CA or RA verifies the certificate application information's digital signature.
-Level 3 EV SSL In compliance with the EV SSL Certificate Guidelines.
-Level 4 Organization identity authentication can be divided into the following two types: (1) Private organization identity authentication Application information includes the organization name, location and representative name which is sufficient to identify the organization.
-In addition to verifying the authenticity of the application information and representative identity, the CA or RA shall verify that the representation has the right to apply for certificate using the name of the organization.
+Assurance Level Organization Identity Identification and Authentication a.
+A certification document or official document issued by government agency in the jurisdiction of the applicant; b.
+Public information obtained from a qualified government information source (QGIS) such as the MOEA industry and business registration database or a qualified government tax information source (QTIS) such as the Fiscal Information Agency of MOF; or c.
+Organizations belonging to CHT apply for the certificate with written application.
+(2) Remote identity proofing, which can be one of the following means and the detailed operating procedures are formulated in the internal control system of each RA: a.
+Application through an identity assurance level 3 organization certificate issued by the GPKI or ePKI; b.
+For those organization who has complete registration procedure with the copies of the certification documents is acceptable; c.
+A letter attesting that subject information is correct written by an accountant, lawyer, or notary; d.
+A site visit by CA personnel or a third party who is acting as an agent for the CA; or Level 4 certificate with e-form.Organization identity authentication can be divided into the following two types:(1)Private organization identity authentication Application information includes the organization name, location and representative name which is sufficient to identify the organization.
+In addition to verifying the authenticity of the application information and representative identity,

+Assurance Level Organization Identity Identification and Authentication the right to apply for certificate using the name of the organization.
 The representative shall present the application in person at the counter with the CA or RA.
 The above mentioned private organization refers to the corporate bodies, non-corporate bodies or the organizations belonging to the previous two.
-(2) Identity authentication for organizations belonging to CHT Organizations belonging to CHT who must apply for the certificate shall appoint an individual by official document who can be authenticated by the CA or RA.
+(2)Identity authentication for organizations belonging to CHT Organizations belonging to CHT who must apply for the certificate shall appoint an individual by official document who can be authenticated by the CA or RA.
 The representative of the agency or authority shall apply for the certificate with the CA or RA in person.
-The CA or RA shall verify that the

-Assurance Organization Identity Identification and Level Authentication agency or authority really exists and the authenticity of the public document.
+The CA or RA shall verify that the agency or authority really exists and the authenticity of the public document.
 The identity of the individual representing the agency or authority shall be authenticated in accordance with the assurance level 4 regulations under section 3.2.3.
+DV SSL certificates In compliance with the Baseline Requirements and the provisions for assurance level 1.
+OV SSL certificates In compliance with the Baseline Requirements and the provisions for assurance level 3.